parkel42/gshade-migration/README.md

 This script is largely based on the GShade -> ReShade migration instructions provided by [rika](https://twitter.com/lostkagamine), which can be found here: https://gist.github.com/ry00001/3e2e63b986cb0c673645ea42ffafcc26

+Note: Please *do not* restart your computer when prompted to do so by the GShade uninstaller.

 # What Does This Do?
 1. Backs up the gshade-presets and gshade-shaders folder to {YOUR USER PROFILE}\gshade-backup.
 2. Runs the GShade uninstaller.